hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/070_the_real_and_the_apparent_man.md

 Prana, and that Prana enters into the soul of man, and the soul of man comes out, clothed, as it were, with what they call the fine body, the mental body, or spiritual body, as you may like to call it.
-In this body are the Samskâras of the man.
+In this body are the Samskāras of the man.
 What are the Samskaras?
 This mind is like a lake, and every thought is like a wave upon that lake.
 Just as in the lake waves rise and then fall down and disappear, so these thought-waves are continually rising in the mind-stuff and then disappearing, but they